decretist/Dissertation/Chapter1/chapter1.md

-[^1]: Eight early manuscripts contain the gloss: "*Concordia discordantium canonum iuxta determinationem Gratiani episcopi quae in duas partes principaliter est divisa* (The agreement of disagreeing canons according to the determination of Bishop Gratian, which is principally divided into two parts.)"
+[^1]: Eight early manuscripts contain the gloss: "*Concordia discordantium canonum iuxta determinationem Gratiani episcopi quae in duas partes principaliter est divisa* (The reconciliation of contradictory canons according to the determination of Bishop Gratian, which is principally divided into two parts.)"
 See below concerning whether, where, and when Gratian served as a bishop.
 Bl = Baltimore, Walters